Many people with diabetes experience problems with blood sugar control while traveling. Read our top 5 tips for a successful trip experience!

 Bring a carry-on bag with easy access to your glucometer, medications/insulin and supplies, snacks, and fast-acting glucose in case of low blood sugar levels (especially in the event of unexpected delays!)

 3) Watch out for Hypoglycemia (i.e. low blood sugars!)

 Traveling somewhere warm?
 Plan on spending the day hiking or walking around exploring?
 Both excessive heat and more activity than usual can put you at risk for having low blood sugars.
-Keeping fast acting glucose on you at all times is a must!
-Glucose tabs or gel (from any pharmacy), 1 glass of juice or soda (not diet!) or 5-6 hard candies will do the trick.
+Keeping fast-acting glucose on you at all times is a must!
+Glucose tabs or gel (from any pharmacy), 1 glass of juice or soda (not a diet!) or 5-6 hard candies will do the trick.

 4) Understand the Effects of Alcohol